We Publish Our Accuracy Numbers. Here's Why.

 So we made a decision early on: if accuracy is the product, then accuracy data should be public.

 Here's the top-level summary as of this writing.
-You can check the live benchmark for current figures.
+Current workload counts are on the live benchmark; per-task accuracy scores return there next quarter.

-91,000+ total AI executions across 12 distinct procurement workflows.
-These include document classification, equipment extraction, spec parsing, schedule reading, and more.
+Production shape: 200k+ AI executions this quarter across 12 production prompts — the same grouping we report on the benchmark page.
+Underneath that are the workflow types you care about in procurement: document classification, equipment extraction, spec parsing, schedule reading, and more.
 Each execution is a discrete task — classifying a single document, extracting equipment from a single schedule, parsing a single spec section.

 Some procurement tasks have clear structure, predictable formats, and well-defined outputs.
-Our accuracy on these is high enough that they run autonomously — humans review exceptions, not every result.
+On these, quality is high enough that humans review exceptions, not every result.

-- Component spec parsing: 99%+ — Given a mechanical or electrical spec section, extract the specified manufacturer, model, and performance requirements.
+- Component spec parsing — Given a mechanical or electrical spec section, extract the specified manufacturer, model, and performance requirements.
 Spec books follow CSI format with predictable structure.
-The AI reads them reliably.

-- Equipment extraction: 95%+ — Pull the individual pieces of equipment from a schedule or spec, including quantities, sizes, capacities, and tags.
-This is the core of what we do, and the accuracy reflects years of iteration on real project data.
+- Equipment extraction — Pull equipment from schedules and specs: quantities, sizes, capacities, tags.
+This is the core of what we do, refined on real project data.

-These three workflows account for the majority of our execution volume.
-They're the foundation of the platform — the automated reading layer that turns a 300-page PDF into structured procurement data.
+These workflows account for the majority of our execution volume.
+They're the foundation — the automated reading layer that turns a 300-page PDF into structured procurement data.

 Why these specific workflows matter